Integrated Clinical Practice Chiropractic Residency Program

 Upon satisfactory completion of program requirements, the graduate will receive an official Certificate of Residency, and records will be maintained at the Cincinnati VA Medical Center and the VHA Chiropractic National Program Office.

-Applicants must hold or be scheduled to receive a DC degree from a CCE-accredited school prior to the start of the residency program.
+Applicants must hold or be scheduled to receive a DC degree with a minimum GPA of 3.0 from a CCE-accredited school prior to the start of the residency program.
 Applicants must be eligible for, or hold a current, full, active, and unrestricted chiropractic license in a State, Territory or Commonwealth of the US, or in the District of Columbia.
 Applicants must meet all VA employment requirements including US citizenship, and Selective Service registration when applicable.

 Selection is through a competitive process considering factors such as academic background, relevant experience, personal statement, letters of recommendation, and telephone and/or in-person interviews.
 A call for applications is issued each year on the second Monday of January.
 Applications are only accepted during the open call.